iCliniq Logo

 Conclusion

 Foot injuries are common among athletes.
 It causes pain and discomfort to the athletes.
 It can be developed because of injuries, sudden movements, twisting of muscles, muscle sprain, or overuse of muscles.
-Achilles tendonitis, blisters, turf toe, fracture, and sprains are common foot injuries.
+Achilles tendonitis, blisters, turf toe, fractures, and sprains are common foot injuries.
 If proper management is not given to these injuries, it may result in a permanent restriction from sports.
 Treatment of athletic foot injuries includes RICE - rest, ice, compression, and elevation.
 Painkillers medicine like Ibuprofen and Naproxen are also helpful.
 Severe injury may require surgical treatment.
 Rehabilitation follow-up is recommended after conservative or surgical treatment.

 Frequently Asked Questions